menardorama/openshift-api-alerta/README.md

 Alerta API on OpenShift
 =======================

-[Alerta](http://alerta.io) is a alerting server based on Flask with an AngularJS web front-end for alert visualisation and built-in support for many monitoring tools that is also easily extensible using a command-line tool or API.
+[Alerta](http://alerta.io) is an alerting server based on Flask with an AngularJS web front-end.

 RedHat [OpenShift](https://www.openshift.com/products/online) is a PaaS that can be used to run web applications like [Flask apps](https://developers.openshift.com/en/python-flask.html) for [free](https://www.openshift.com/products/pricing).